scylladb/scylla-operator/docs/source/node_operations.md

    UN  10.43.191.172  74.77 KB   256          ?
 1ffa7a82-c41c-4706-8f5f-4d45a39c7003  us-east-1a
    ```
 1. Run the repair on the cluster to make sure that the data is synced with the other nodes in the cluster.
 You can use [Scylla Manager](manager.md) to run the repair.

+### Automatic cleanup and replacement in case when k8s node is lost

+In case when your k8s cluster loses one of the nodes due to incident or explicit removal, Scylla Pods may become unschedulable due to PVC node affinity.

+When `automaticOrphanedNodeCleanup` flag is enabled in your ScyllaCluster, Scylla Operator will perform automatic
+node replacement of a Pod which lost his bound resources.